 -

-- Approach: Incorporate game-like elements (points, badges, leaderboards, challenges) into onboarding modules to make learning fun and encourage completion.
+- Approach: Incorporating game-like elements (points, badges, leaderboards, challenges) into training and integration activities.

 -

-- Approach: Pair new hires (especially younger, digitally native ones) with more experienced senior leaders, allowing the new hire to share insights on emerging technologies or trends.
+- Approach: Pairing new hires (especially younger, digitally-native employees) with senior leaders to share insights on new technologies or market trends.

 -